rxue/learning-dirary/git/README.md

 Listing the history of a file
 ### Show logs
-`git log --all --oneline --graph --decorator`
+`git log --all --oneline --graph --decorate`

 ### Show logs in a pretty oneline graph with default colors:
 `git log --all --oneline --graph --pretty=format:'%C(auto) %h%d [%an/%ai] %s'`